steveuniverseuwu/EvidenceShield6/ZKP_FLOW_DIAGRAM.md

 ---

-**This diagram shows the complete Zero-Knowledge Proof implementation flow in EvidenceShield.**
+**This diagram shows the complete Zero-Knowledge Proof implementation flow in ChainGuard.**

 Last Updated: 2025-01-16